MartinHolts/hobby-crime-game-automation-scripts/README.md

 This repository contains automation scripts for the crime-themed website game [Crime.ee](https://crime.ee).

-<span style="color:red">- Automates drink-making process in the game.</span>
+- Automates drink-making process in the game.
-<span style="color:red">- Includes captcha-solving capability with about a 70% success rate.</span>
+- Includes captcha-solving capability with about a 70% success rate.

 ## Usage